natvrey/natalie-reynolds-capstone-medz/README.md

 4️⃣Store brief medical info that emergency responders may need when attending to you

+➡Please Note: Due to Twilio's requirements, the call & text features won't work in your local environment, until I've deployed the App.
+I will include updated instructions here, once the App is deployed 😊.

 # -------- Run Locally -------

 ## Clone the project